freenas/freenas-docs/userguide/storage.rst

     step can be skipped.
 #endif truenas

-    .. note:: If the process of changing the disk's status to OFFLINE fails with a "disk offline failed - no valid replicas" message, the ZFS volume must be scrubbed first with the :guilabel:`Scrub Volume` button in
+    .. note:: If the process of changing the disk status to OFFLINE fails with a "disk offline failed - no valid replicas" message, the ZFS volume must be scrubbed first with the :guilabel:`Scrub Volume` button in